Virginia Zeani: Operatic career

 Zeani made her professional debut as Violetta in La traviata at the Teatro Duse in Bologna in 1948 as a last-minute replacement for Margherita Carosio.
-It was to become her signature role—she sang it 648 times during the course of her career.
+It was to become her signature role. one she sang 648 times during the course of her career.

 She initially sang in Italian regional opera houses but also began appearing abroad.
 In 1950 and 1951 she sang in Egypt in private concerts for King Farouk as well as in a series of operas in Cairo and Alexandria.
 She also sang Violetta in Geneva in 1952 and at London's Stoll Theatre in 1953.

-She had made her Florence debut as Elvira in I puritani in 1952, replacing Maria Callas who had withdrawn from the production after two performances.
+She made her Florence debut as Elvira in I puritani in 1952, replacing Maria Callas, who had withdrawn from the production after two performances.
 It was during the Puritani performances that she first met her future husband, the Italian bass Nicola Rossi-Lemeni.

-They met again in 1956 when she made her La Scala debut as Cleopatra in Handel's Giulio Cesare.
-Rossi-Lemeni was her Giulio Cesare.
+They met again in 1956 when she made her La Scala debut as Cleopatra in Handel's Giulio Cesare, opposite Rossi-Lemeni as her Giulio Cesare.
 He soon proposed and the couple married in 1957.
 A year later their son Alessandro was born.
 Zeani and Rossi-Lemeni made their home in Rome and would appear together in thirteen more operas.

 At the start of her career Zeani had specialised in coloratura roles including Lucia in Lucia di Lammermoor, Elvira in I puritani, Gilda in Rigoletto, and Adèle in Le comte Ory.
 However, in a 1960 production at the Teatro dell'Opera di Roma she sang all three heroines in The Tales of Hoffmann — Olympia (coloratura soprano), Antonia (lyric soprano), and Giulietta (dramatic soprano).
-Rossi-Lemeni appeared in the same production playing all four villains — Lindorf, Coppelius, Dr. Miracole, and Dappertutto.
+Rossi-Lemeni appeared in the same production playing all four villains — Lindorf, Coppelius, Dr. Miracle, and Dappertutto.
 From 1970 she increasingly assayed the heavier dramatic soprano roles with great success, notably the title roles in Aida, Tosca, Manon Lescaut, and Fedora.
 She also sang Elsa in Wagner's Lohengrin and Senta in his Flying Dutchman.